Lasovia dialect

-The dialect belongs to the Lesser Poland dialect group and is located in the part of Poland.
+The Lasovia dialect is an ethnolect of Polish that belongs to the Lesser Poland dialect group and is spoken by the Lasovians in Subcarpathia, Poland.
 It borders the Kielce dialect to the northwest, the Western Lublin dialect to the northeast, the Eastern Lublin dialect to the east, the Przemyśl dialect to the southeast, the Biecz dialect to the southwest, the Eastern Krakow dialect to the southwest.
 The Lasovian dialect can be divided into four regions: eastern, central, northern, and western.
 Villages by the San and Łęg rivers are more similar the central subdialects, villages between the Vistula and Łęg are more like subdialects in Sandomierz, and villages near Grębów have traits of both.

 Phonology

 Both voicing and devoicing of word-final consonants before vowels and liquids is present here, with devoicing being common in the north from Masovian influence.
 Also typical of Lesser Polish dialects is the presence of mazuration, but is quickly being lost, particularly in the east.
 In the east, mazuration is not present (except the western-most part of this area).